racket/racket/racket/src/README.txt

 ========================================================================

-This source directory contains implementations for two different versions of Racket: the original BC implementation that is substantially implemented in C, and the CS implementation that is implemented in Chez Scheme and Racket (compiled to Chez Scheme).
+This source directory contains implementations for two different versions of Racket: the CS implementation that is implemented in Chez Scheme and Racket (compiled to Chez Scheme), and the original BC implementation that is substantially implemented in C.

 Racket CS
 ---------